petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/the-ideal-customer-profile/strengths-and-red-flags.md

 uuid: 6e2d033e-bb4b-4c04-91a1-641def7b286c
 ---

-# The Ideal Customer Profile - Strengths and Red Flags
+# Strengths and Red Flags

-**At a Glance**

-* Liferay shines when customers requirements:
-  * Are complex
-  * Have a focus on security and access control
-  * Require an ability to scale
-* Liferay is used across all industry verticals
-* Liferay can be used to solve almost any business problem

-## Strengths and Red Flags

-To help to summarize this module, there are many types of needs, buyers and situations that are particularly suitable for Liferay offerings and some that raise red flags we should pay attention to:
+To help to summarize this module, there are many needs, buyers, and situations that are particularly suitable for Liferay offerings and some that raise red flags we should pay attention to:

 * Use Cases - Simple or Complex?
 * Vendor Mix - tied to one, or flexible?